genicsblog/genicsblog.com/_posts/gouravkhunger/2022-01-31-next-generation-hello-world-program.md

 }
 ```

 Here, we initialize the `scanner` variable and create a loop to ask for user input.

 The loop will keep asking for the input until the user enters a valid integer value for the `time` delay.
-The code for asking for user input is wrapped inside a `try`-`catch` block, to handle the case where user enters an invalid input.
+The code for asking for user input is wrapped inside a `try`-`catch` block, to handle the case where the user enters an invalid input.

-After the valid input is received, we `break` the loop and print some general information for the user on how to close the program.
+When a valid input is received, we `break` the loop and print some general information for the user on how to close the program.

 Don't forget to call the `init()` function inside the `main()` function!